dherman/module-tag/module-tag/explainer.md

 ## What about concatenation?

-Concatenation is a packaging solution, but a limited one.
-See above.
+Concatenation is a packaging solution, but a limited one (see above).

 That said, the [ES6 Loader API](https://gist.github.com/dherman/7568080) does allow custom code